lsilva01/operating-bitcoin-core-test/multisig-tutorial.md

 ./src/bitcoin-cli -signet sendrawtransaction $finalized_psbt_hex
 ```

 Instead of each wallet signing the original PSBT and combining them later, the wallets can also sign the PSBTs sequentially.
+This is less scalable than the previously presented parallel workflow, but it works.

 After that, the rest of the process is the same: the PSBT is finalized and transmitted to the network.